 Once you have done these steps, sync your Facebook shopping catalog to your Instagram business account; each of these does take a few days to process from Facebook’s Catalog Manager to Instagram Shopping.
 When syncing is completed, you could start a product launch or a promotion.

-If you don’t have a catalog yet, you could create one by heading over to Facebook’s Catalog Manager and select the “E-Commerce catalog” options if your business is real estate, travel, or auto that best suits you.
+Suppose you don’t have a catalog yet.
+In that case, you could create one by heading over to Facebook’s Catalog Manager and selecting the “E-Commerce catalog” options if your business is real estate, travel, or auto that best suits you.

 To know more about creating a catalog, check Facebook’s Catalog setup in the help section.
 Being a small business owner, you have to use your valuable time wisely, as setting up Instagram shopping takes top priority to run a successful business.